mdecesare13/popcorn/README.md

 ## Overview

-My first shot building a web att with Cursor & Claude 3.5 & 3.7 Sonnet.
+My first shot building a web app with Cursor & Claude 3.5 & 3.7 Sonnet.

 Groups spend more time choosing what to watch than actually watching.
 Popcorn leverages AI recommendations to solve that.